Breadcrumb

 • No later than one week prior to the Dissertation Proposal Defense, the student must provide the members of the committee with a written dissertation proposal.
 The style of this submission is at the discretion of the members of the committee, and it should be coordinated with them beforehand.
 A copy of this written report must also be attached to your final defense/approval report form.

-• The approved PhD Proposal Defense Report form must be returned to the Graduate Program Coordinator after being approved by the dissertation committee.
+• The approved PhD-Proposal Exam form must be returned to the Graduate Program Coordinator after being approved by the dissertation committee.

 • The student must complete this requirement in no more than two attempts.